Weakly Supervised Disentangled Generative Causal Representation Learning: Causal disentanglement learning

-In this section, we present the formulation of DEAR and establish the theoretical justification on it.
-Compared with the BGM described in Section \ref{sec:gen}, here we have one more module to learn that is the SCM prior.
-Thus $p_G(x,z)$ becomes $p_{G,F}(x,z)=p_F(z)p_G(x|z)$ where $p_F(z)$ is the marginal distribution of $F_\beta(\epsilon)$ with $\epsilon\sim\cN(0,I)$.
-We then rewrite the generative loss as follows
+In this section, we first present the formulation of DEAR.
+Compared with the BGM described in Section~\ref{sec:gen}, now we have one more module to learn which is the SCM prior.
+Thus $p_G(x,z)$ becomes $p_{G,F}(x,z)=p_F(z)p_G(x|z)$ where $p_F(z)$ is the distribution of $F_\beta(\epsilon)$ with $\epsilon\sim\cN(0,I)$.
+We then rewrite the generative model loss as follows

-Then we propose the following formulation to learn causal generative causal representations:
+Then we propose the following formulation to learn disentangled generative causal representations: